 Extent: 1/2 Hollinger box; .209 linear feet, and digital images

-The Elizabeth "Libby" Custer Collection, c.1930s-1997, consists of 1/2 Hollinger box (.209 linear feet) of business and personal records relating to the Custer family business, Virginia Valley Processors, Inc., of Hinton, Virginia.
+Abstract: The Elizabeth "Libby" Custer Papers, ca.1930s-1997, consist of 1/2 Hollinger box (.209 linear feet) of business and personal records relating to the Custer family business, Virginia Valley Processors, Inc., of Hinton, Virginia.

 Throughout her life Libby Custer also expressed herself through painting.
 Between 1935 and 1959 she occasionally took classes taught by Olive Delp Graham at Bridgewater College.
 In 1964, at the age of 41, Libby participated in the first adult education class offered by Harrisonburg Public Schools under Mrs. Carrie K. Showalter.
 Over the years, Libby has painted various properties, homesteads, and scenic vistas at the request of friends and family, often on unconventional materials such as planks of wood, reflecting her pragmatism: "You can paint on anything."
 An exhibit of her work and a reception in her honor was hosted in 2007 by the Harrisonburg-Rockingham Historical Society, where she continues to volunteer.